lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/SMS connector for messaging.md

 **Agent messaging tools** — agents are empowered to handle SMS conversations with a range of LiveEngage tools that both complement and enhance messaging operations, such as being able to proactively open a conversation, view the number the consumer is using to send the message, configuring auto-accept for new messages and setting conversations to auto-close after a configured time period.

-*Note:* The character limit for messages sent on the SMS channel by agents is 1600.
-The character limit for messages sent by consumers is 5000.
+<div class="note">Note: The character limit for messages sent on the SMS channel by agents is 1600.
+The character limit for messages sent by consumers is 5000.</div>

 **Automatic messages** - Automatic, or system, messages are predefined messages that are presented automatically in the thread during a messaging conversation to provide consumers with contextual information about the conversation status.
 They are triggered by specific events, such as the consumer opening a new conversation or the conversation being transferred to another agent.